utopia/letsfix.net/theprocess.md

 # How to Solve Problems: The Letsfix Process

-From [soup to nuts](http://en.wikipedia.org/wiki/Soup_to_nuts), how does one use the Letsfix process to solve an issue?
+From [soup to nuts](http://en.wikipedia.org/wiki/Soup_to_nuts), how can someone use the Letsfix process to solve an issue?

 ### Step 1.
-Identify
+Identify the Problem
 ##### "As any doctor can tell you, the most crucial step toward healing is having the right diagnosis.
 If the disease is precisely identified, a good resolution is far more likely." — Dr. Andrew Weil
 Answer these questions to open a new Issue on Letsfix.
   * What is the issue?
-Just a short title.
+Think of a short title.
   * What community is affected?
 Does this issue affect the whole world or one particular group of people?
 For example, your country, school, or organization.
   * What are the facts of the problem?
 This section can be collaboratively improved.
 Try to think about:
     * How long has this been a problem?